 Peter Pan Moat Brae – Writing Activities

-Every Wednesday afternoon you will find me at Peter Pan Moat Brae, the Scottish Centre for Children’s Literature and Storytelling, helping people write.
+Every Wednesday afternoon during the summer you will find me at Peter Pan Moat Brae, the Scottish Centre for Children’s Literature and Storytelling, helping people write.
 In What’s Your Story we look at how to tell personal stories about life events in a way that will make people want to read them.
 I help participants work out what they want to say, and how to say it with exercises, questions, and prompts.

 In The Write Way we look at how to describe experiences such as objects we encounter, places we visit, or live in, smells, people, tastes, and textures, in ways that help a reader experience them too.